swilgosz/hanamimastery/data/articles/2022-summary.md

 While other people do matter, I also have personal interest in all of this.
 This interest is - make thinking easier.

-Let's be honest.
-My memory sucks.
+Let's be honest. **My memory sucks**.

-I remember bank accounts and phone numbers, but you need to say your name to me 5 times before I will stop asking about it - and even then you cannot be sure I finally remembered or just got embarrassed enough to shut down.
+I remember bank accounts and phone numbers after hearing them once.
+I remembered a code to the gate's electric lock only because I saw somebody typed it once a year earlier.
+At the same time, you need to say your name to me 5 times before I will stop asking about it - and even then you cannot be sure I finally remembered or just got embarrassed enough to shut down.

 I find myself not remembering correctly facts from the past.
 The more time passed since the event happened, the more blurred the memory becomes, and I start remembering only the most important facts, instead of the whole context around it.

 While this is not so extreme, I would love to remember more.
 Remember when sth happened, what were my thoughts then, and what other events could affect it all.

 I don't remember long-term suffering.
 I don't remember sleepless nights.
-I don't remember the euphoria from the first person who supported my work!
-After some time I only know that I was happy, or struggling.
+I don't remember the euphoria from the first person who supported my work! **After some time I only know that I was happy, or struggling during a given tome period.**

 That's not something I enjoy.
 I'd love to remember things better, to remember the process, and to be able referring to that in my future work.